vpapakir/uptime-openshift/README.md

 Running on OpenShift
 ----------------------------

-Create an account at http://openshift.redhat.com/
+Create an account at http://openshift.redhat.com/ , don't forget to create a namespace and install Git, Ruby and the client tools.

+Install the client tools on your machine if you have not already done so:

+    sudo gem install rhc

+After the OpenShift client tools are installed, run:

+    rhc setup

+The OpenShift interactive setup wizard displays and prompts you to complete the rest of the process.
+If you cannot run the OpenShift client tools at this point, please contact us on IRC or post in our forums for more assistance.

-Create a nodejs-0.10 + mongodb-2.4 application based on this repo's code (you can call your application whatever you want)
+Now, create a nodejs-0.10 + mongodb-2.4 application based on this repo's code (you can call your application whatever you want)

     rhc app create uptime nodejs-0.10 mongodb-2.4 --from-code=https://github.com/rkmallik/uptime-openshift